 Swachh Survekshan honour for Meghalaya

-GUWAHATI: Meghalaya was on Tuesday honoured with the Swachh Survekshan Gramin 2018 award for securing the third rank among the Northeast states, after Sikkim and Mizoram.
+GUWAHATI: Meghalaya was on Tuesday honoured with the Swachh Survekshan Gramin 2018 award for securing the third rank among the Northeast states, behind Sikkim and Mizoram.

-The award was presented by Union minister Uma Bharti to a delegation of Swachh Bharat Mission (Gramin) Meghalaya, comprising mission director, WR Lyngdoh and state coordinator, A. Lyngkhoi at a national function in New Delhi on Tuesday.
+The award was presented by Union Minister for Drinking Water & Sanitation Uma Bharti to a delegation of Swachh Bharat Mission (Gramin) Meghalaya, comprising Mission Director W.R Lyngdoh and State Coordinator A. Lyngkhoi, at a national function in New Delhi on Tuesday.

-“Our state was ranked awarded a state-level Swachh Surveskshan Gramin award 2018 for securing third place among the Northeastern states.
-Meghalaya was ranked third in the Northeast zone,” Lyngkhoi told The Shillong Times.
+“Our state was awarded the state-level Swachh Surveskshan Gramin Awards 2018 for securing third place among the Northeastern states,” Lyngkhoi told The Shillong Times.

-The ranking approach used for scoring states on a combined score of 100 points included three sub components such as direct observation in public places, citizens’ feedback and service level progress status.

-The Union ministry of drinking water and sanitation had commissioned Swachh Survekshan Grameen 2018 to provide a national ranking of all districts and states of India on the basis of the quantitative and qualitative sanitation parameters.
+The Union Ministry of Drinking Water and Sanitation had commissioned the Swachh Survekshan Grameen 2018 to provide a national ranking of all districts and states of India on the basis of the quantitative and qualitative sanitation parameters.

 An independent survey agency was appointed by the central government to conduct the sampling survey of selected villages in which samples of households, schools, anganwadi centres, churches, market places and public places were assessed for their cleanliness status.

-Banica had in the post card addressed to the Prime Minister wrote about the various activities undertaken under the cleanliness mission comprising competitions (including essay and quiz contests) on the clean drive and practices such as hygiene maintenance, reduction and reuse of wastes, implementation of water harvesting in schools.
+In a post card addressed to the Prime Minister, Banica had written about the various activities undertaken under the cleanliness mission comprising competitions (including essay and quiz contests) on the clean drive and practices such as hygiene maintenance, reduction and reuse of wastes, implementation of water harvesting in schools.

 She concluded the letter with a wish: “We would be happy to become school brand ambassadors under the campaign of Clean India.”